8i/UnityPlugin_Documentation_RTD/docs/source/Quick Start.rst

     1. Follow the 'Creating a scene' steps above.
     2. Save the scene.
     3. Open Build Settings window under 'File/Build Settings...'.
-    4. Click the 'Add Open Scenes' button on the right of the window, or drag the scene from the 'Project' window of the Unity Editor.
+    4. Click the 'Add Open Scenes' button on the right of the window, or drag the scene that was just saved from the 'Project' window of the Unity Editor.
     5. Click the 'Build and Run' and follow the onscreen prompts and select your build location.

     Unity will now compile the project and create an exe.
 If it does not, check the Troubleshooting section of this documentation.